What is Functional Communication Training (FCT)?

 - Speech Pathology Australia – Find a speech pathologist.

 If you’re interested in Functional Communication Training (FCT), it’s a good idea to talk about it with your GP or one of the other professionals working with your child.
-You could also talk with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+You could also talk with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.